ryudo87/System-Design-Questions/micro blogging service like twitter.md

 Hence the twitter is read heavy.
 Twitter can have eventual consistency.

 # 6.2 How to get all the tweets for a particular user?

-As twitter is read heavy, we need a system that loads the data faster.
-For this we can use Redis to store the tweets.
+use Redis to store the tweets.
 The structure can be as shown below:

 user_id -> user_tweets [1, 2, 3, …]
 Tweet_id -> tweet “Hello world”